Where do we begin as we analyse mobility patterns? Do we look at economics? Behavioural psychology? Sociology? Urban planning? Marketing?

 The influence of geography, borders, culture and language

-We will explore how spatial dynamics influence long-distance mobility patterns – both in different areas of Europe and chunks of territory within these areas – using a number of representative case-studies.
-The analysis will consist in comparing existing data provided at the European level to other, more detailed sources of information.
-We will explore the contemporary meanings of “distance” and “place”, and elaborate the result as “Mobility mind-sets mapped out across Europe”.
+We explored how spatial dynamics influence long-distance mobility patterns – both in different areas of Europe and chunks of territory within these areas – using a number of representative case-studies.
+The analysis consisted in comparing existing data provided at the European level to other, more detailed sources of information.
+We explored the contemporary meanings of “distance” and “place”, and elaborated the result as “Mobility mind-sets mapped out across Europe”.

-Indications to refine and update urban and European transport models will be developed with regard to aspects such as:
+Indications to refine and update urban and European transport models were developed with regard to aspects such as:

 • The use of different modes at the national level in European countries;